It’s the most beautiful time of the year.

 Expectations are highest this time of year, thanks in part to holiday music and ideal family movies.
 Doesn’t everyone have the perfect family that does everything together this time of year?
 It’s easy to think you’re the only one that feels isolated.

-Jump onto Facebook and you’ll see everyone living in perfect situations.
+Jump onto Facebook, and you’ll see everyone living in perfect situations.
 The news shares stories of how we’re doing everything together.
 The last thing you need when you’re feeling melancholy is to have everyone else’s “happiness” splashed in your face.
 Avoid it.
-Pull out your favorite movies instead.
+Pull out your favourite movies instead.
 Read a book.
 Or phone a friend.
 In most cases, avoiding the holidays can help you stay more positive throughout the season.